 It is important to be aware of the different types of assets your scheme invests into.
 So, below is a breakdown of these three different types of assets:

-Asset allocation varies greatly between funds and Kiwi Saver options.
+Asset allocation varies greatly between funds.
 While there are guidelines, there is no single specific allocation for each fund class.

 Therefore, it is important not to pick a fund simply because of its name.
 Despite many funds having similar names, they all have their significant differences.

-This is a very important factor when setting up KiwiSaver and deciding whom to invest your hard-earned money with.
+This is a very important factor when comparing KiwiSaver solutions and deciding whom to invest your hard-earned money with.
 The differences between funds can be seen in the way providers invest money.

 Each provider will have their own unique methods they use to invest your money.
 This is because different providers hold different philosophies and beliefs.
-It is very worthwhile looking into how your KiwiSaver provider chooses to invest your money as it may affect the final outcome for your KiwiSaver account.
+It is very worthwhile looking into how your provider chooses to invest your money as it may affect the final outcome for your balance.

-The great thing about National Capital is that if you want more information about a specific provider, you can click this link here and see the research we have gathered on each of them.
+The great thing about National Capital is that if you want more information about a specific provider, you can view the list at the bottom of this page to see the research we have gathered on each of them.

 To demonstrate the variety of the investment processes, here are the three providers we will discuss: